linear-b/gitstream/docs/automations/integrations/terraform/review-new-module/README.md

     Conditions (all must be true):

     * The PR creates a new Terraform module
-        * A new sub-directory is created inside the /modules directory.
+        * A new sub-directory is created inside the `/modules` directory.
     * The PR lacks one or more required components from the list in the terraform custom expression.

     Automation Actions:

     * Request changes and post a comment explaining the missing parts of the module.
-    * Apply an orange label: ⚠️ Missing Terraform Components
+    * Apply Label : `⚠️ Missing Terraform Components`

 </div>
 <div class="automationExample" markdown="1">